 After presenting a variety show to a packed house in conjunction with the Harbor Country art festival, Art Attack, a more serious 2-year renovation began.
 The building was gutted to construct the charming and acoustically rich theater and a loft-style apartment featured on HGTV.
 In 2003 the Acorn Theater officially opened, and 45 shows were produced to packed houses in its first year.

 The early years of the Acorn were filled with explosive creative energy and projects involving both Chicago and local notables.
 The theater and apartment quickly became a vibrant art incubation space for theater pieces, books, and a podcast.
 Word spread about the Acorn, which garnered national recognition and a feature article in the New York Times.

-Over the years, Acorn luminaries have included Jeff Daniels, Jeff Tweedy, Rickie Lee Jones, Jefferson Starship, Poi Dog Pondering, The Cowboy Junkies, Peter Yarrow, Richie Havens, Shawn Mullins, Corky Siegel, Lesley Gore, pianist Jim Brickman, and opera star Nathan Gunn.
+Over the years, Acorn luminaries have included Jeff Daniels, Jeff Tweedy, Rickie Lee Jones, Jefferson Starship, Poi Dog Pondering, The Cowboy Junkies, Peter Yarrow, Richie Havens, Shawn Mullins, Corky Siegel, Lesley Gore, Chicago Farmer, Larkin Poe, pianist Jim Brickman, and opera star Nathan Gunn.
 In addition to continuing to program stars with highly recognizable names, the Acorn prides itself on showcasing local and rising talent by hosting regular open mics and competitions providing artists rewarding stage time.
 Regardless of familiarity with the talent, audiences can be assured a great night of entertainment.